mlapistudy/Keeper_artifact/README.md

 ![Install from marketplace](demo/settings.png)

-We provide an example input in `plugin_example`.
+We provide an example input in `./plugin_example`.
 To use this example, please open this folder in the new VS Code window.

 ## How to use the plugin interface